infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 	- Help can always be sought at the nearest police station.
 Discuss police stations falling in the child’s route with the child if there are any.
 		- Educate the child about the Railway Protection Force and the possibility of seeking help from them atrailway stations.
 		- Make the child aware that she can also approach a store in a nearby mall, a supermarket, or a well-lit, family restaurant.
-		- Ensure that the child memorizes some important toll-free and such other emergency phone /helpline numbers e.g. of Naunihal, the police, Childline Helpline number, etc.
+		- Ensure that the child memorizes some important toll-free and such other emergency phone /helpline numbers e.g. of Naunihal, the police, Childline Helpline number,
 ## Stranger Danger
  Discuss with the child the benefit of yelling when in trouble, as it is a discuss with the child the benefit of yelling as a good way to seek attention from passers-by
 	- Cultivate an understanding in the child that it is unsafe to leave food and drinks unattended at any point.
 The child should not accept anything to eat or drink from a stranger.